What is a Marketing Development Representative (MDR)?

 They also help to align sales and marketing, providing a valuable feedback loop between the sales frontline and marketing strategy.

 Watch this video to find out more about marketing development representatives 👇

 The role of a marketing development representative is to handle all sales-related queries that come through marketing.
 This means staying on top of any leads generated through content, webinars, social campaigns, and events.

-"Marketing representatives sit hybrid between the sales function and the marketing function.
+“Marketing representatives are a hybrid between the sales function and the marketing function.
 They directly report to sales and follow all the training on standard sales processes for actioning leads.”

-“They also give feedback directly on any content marketing channels we focus on at Cognism.
-So, essentially they're reporting to both a sales leader and our CMO."
+“They also give feedback directly on any lead sources and content marketing channels we focus on at Cognism.
+So, essentially they’re reporting to both a sales leader and our CMO.”

 “The way I like to view it is that SDRs target cold leads - they’re basically spearfishing, whereas the MDRs’ primary focus is to qualify leads.
 They have much more in-depth conversations, like an account executive would on a discovery call.”

 “The benefit of this is that the talent pool of your MDRs progresses much faster towards those AE roles.”

 Why does your sales team need MDRs?

 SaaS sales teams need marketing development representatives to nurture leads and create additional sales opportunities.